 It’s not unheard of for people to use videoconferencing to share a celebration with far-flung friends and relatives, but in the past few years it was done on an unprecedented scale.

-Popular video call platforms are Zoom, Google Hangouts, Facebook and Skype, and all would work fine.
-Here is our guide to Zoom, Google Hangouts, Facetime and Skype.
+All of the popular video call platforms would work fine for an online Seder.
+Here is our guide to staying connected with Zoom, Google Hangouts, Facetime and Skype.

 However, it’s tricky to use technology for the Seder because there are differing interpretations of Jewish laws that govern work during the Sabbath and on holidays like Passover.